 Enter the World Boxing Organization.
 For reasons no one could adequately explain, the fledgling global sanctioning body, boxing’s fourth, had decided to invent itself and crown its own kings.
 It was the last thing boxing needed and the new alphabet group did nothing to help itself gain legitimacy when it declared Francisco Damiani of Italy their inaugural heavyweight champion.
 In January of 1991 Damiani defended his dubious title against former Olympic gold medalist Ray “Merciless” Mercer, who toppled the Italian in round nine with a single left hook to the nose.

 In any case, with or without the WBO title on the line, Mercer vs Morrison was an intriguing match-up between two of the world’s best heavyweights.
 Yes, Razor Ruddock, Tim Witherspoon and Foreman all had to be ranked higher than both men at the time, and Lennox Lewis and Riddick Bowe were at least as deserving, but even so, these were two of the division’s most formidable contenders.
-And their aggressive, hard-punching styles promised an excellent action tilt, and thus a big crowd of fight fans turned out to the Atlantic City Convention Center to watch.
+And their aggressive, hard-punching styles promised an excellent action tilt, the match-up drawing a big crowd to the Atlantic City Convention Center.

 And indeed, from the opening bell Mercer vs Morrison was an entertaining brawl, with Tommy starting fast and letting his hands go, clearly winning the opening round as he beat Mercer to the punch on several occasions.
 Two minutes in and a picture perfect uppercut-left hook combination stunned “Merciless” and he was nailed again by a hard right cross and a left to the body just before the bell.
 Round one to “The Duke.”